International news, comment and conference reports from a European perspective

 Elaine Warrell - Special Correspondent & Proof Reader

 Elaine is a graduate in horticulture from Wye College, University of London, and has an MSc from Toronto University.
 She worked for May & Baker and Shell International Chemical Company before becoming a specialist writer and publisher in the crop protection sector.
 Elaine was the founding publisher and editor of the International Crop Protection Directory, the Who's Who of the crop protection world.
-The rights to this directory were acquired by Agricultural Information Services Ltd, as reported in the October 2003 edition of Crop Protection Monthly Back to top
+The rights to this directory were acquired by Agricultural Information Services Ltd, as reported in the October 2003 edition of Crop Protection Monthly

 © Market Scope Europe Ltd